 Answer: As with the question of cost, the length of time is largely dependent on how quickly you can resolve your differences and reach an agreement.
-Wisconsin divorce procedure imposes a 120-day waiting period before the court can issue a final order, and most divorces complete within a year, but protracted conflict between the parties can cause it to take more time.
+Wisconsin divorce procedure imposes a 120-day waiting period before the court can issue a final order, and most divorces complete within a year, but ongoing conflict between the parties can cause it to take more time.

 Question: Will I keep the house?

 You may determine that it is not cost-effective to keep the home.
-We help you work through all of the various scenarios and help you reach the answer that is right for you and your family.
+We will help you work through all of the various scenarios and help you reach the answer that is right for you and your family.

 Question: What happens to my kids?

 For many, this is the most important question.
 The custody and placement order will control who has decision-making authority with the children and where they will spend their time.
-We can help you develop a parenting plan and think through all the potential solutions that will work best for your family.
+We can help you develop a parenting plan and guide you through all the potential solutions that will work best for your family.

 Question: Do I have to have an attorney?